Smellen/EllenAPI/README.md

 _(In no particular order):_
 1. ~~Pass in the Steam user ID as an optional parameter and set my own personal user ID as a default example Steam ID.~~
 2. Complete unit tests of Steam API Service and Steam Domain Service.
-3. After domain layer completion seperate out controller layer into correct endpoints.
-Not all endpoints belong in a Steam controller.
-4. Unit Test the controller layer.
+3. Improve testing all around.
-5. Cache the calls to Steam API.
+4. Cache the calls to Steam API.
-6. API versioning.
+5. API versioning.
-7. ~~Logging.~~
+6. ~~Logging.~~
-8. ~~Health check endpoint.~~
+7. ~~Health check endpoint.~~
-9. Put the logs in a proper place.
+8. Put the logs in a proper place.
-10. Find out why there are missing achievements are.
+9. Find out why there are missing achievements are.
 Steam API cache?
 Incorrect looping through games?
+10. Start again but in .NET core.
+11. Generate CSV file with each played game and a total count of achievement and total count of unlocked achivements.